adityakkpk/React-v19-BasicToAdv/Readme.md

 * What is JSX.
 * Mechanism behind JSX
-* Bable - The React Compiler
+* Babel - The React Compiler
 * started Making Our First Project that is Netflix-Card

-## Day 6: Comonents in React
+## Day 6: Components in React

 * What is Component?
 * Two ways to create components.